ramaureirac/home-server/README.md

 # Home Sever Instance

 This repo contains a simple backup for my server's docker-compose.
-Fell free to use it if you wanna replicate all my configuration in your own linux instance, please note that you will need Docker for this process, but alternatively you should be able to use Podman as well or even transform everything into KubeConfig files.
+Fell free to use it if you wanna replicate all my configuration in your own linux instance, please note that you will need Docker for this process.

 ![CPU](https://img.shields.io/badge/CPU-i3_5005U-blue.svg?style=flat-square)
 ![RAM](https://img.shields.io/badge/RAM-16GB-green.svg?style=flat-square)